Adhesive category theory for graph rewriting in Rocq: Adhesive Category Theory

-\section{Adhesive category theory}
+\section{Adhesive Category Theory}

-Now that we have in place the basic concepts of category theory that we require, we briefly explain the key ideas of adhesive category theory and then present our formalization of this theory---with a focus on the issue of describing this theory in a modular way, based on the generic category theory library of the previous section.
+In the next two sections, we describe the key concepts of adhesive category theory and their application to prove two important theorems in graph transformation in an abstract fashion.
+In both cases, we aim to provide a brief overview of the mathematical ideas and then present the salient aspects of our formalization---with a focus on the issue of describing this theory in a modular way, based on the generic category theory library of the previous section.

-\subsection{Van Kampen squares and adhesive morphisms}
+\subsection{Van Kampen Squares and Adhesive Morphisms}

 We first define three properties of pushout squares and two new classes of morphisms.
 We provide these definitions to give an idea of the concepts that we need to manipulate; they can be taken as black boxes in what follows.